-Fans of Annie Murphy already knew you can’t keep the woman behind “A Little Bit Alexis” down.
+Fans of Annie Murphy already knew you couldn’t keep the woman behind “A Little Bit Alexis” down.
 Now, AMC has agreed by renewing her series, Kevin Can F*** Himself, for a second season.
 The series, which was a delightfully bizarre twist-up of sitcom hilarity and prestige TV darkness, ended on a cliffhanger, but it wasn’t set in stone that the series would get a chance to tell Kevin to screw himself some more.
 Lucky for everyone, Kevin Can F*** Himself Season 2 will be heading our way, so raise your middle fingers in triumph.

-Kevin Can F*** Himself Season 2 Renewal
+Kevin Can F*** Himself Season 2 Trailer

 On Aug.
 27, 2021, about a month after Kevin Can F*** Himself’s finale, AMC announced it would move ahead with a Season 2 order.
-Fans had been concerned about the show’s continuation, as the series was not a major mover on the broadcast cable channel.
+Fans had been concerned about the show’s continuation, as the series was not a primary mover on the broadcast cable channel.
 But on the streaming service, AMC+, where it technically debuted first, the series was a hit, with AMC Networks calling it “the biggest new series launch in the history of the service” and “the most-watched series on AMC+” according to Deadline.

 Kevin Can F*** Himself Season 2 Cast

 Murphy will return for the second season of Kevin as Allison, the long-suffering wife of the titular character.
 Mary Hollis Inboden will also be back as Allison’s BFF, Patty, with whom she now has an unshakable bond.
 Alex Bonifer plays Neil O’Connor, Patty’s brother and now the third person in the group to know about Allison’s plans.
 Also presumably returning for another season: Eric Petersen as Kevin McRoberts, the man-baby Allison is saddled with, and Brian Howe as Peter McRoberts, Kevin’s father, with whom Allison is also basically saddled.

 Kevin Can F*** Himself Season 2 Plot